ravensgate-tux/book_of_pleasure/03_self_love_and_sigils_en.md

 "self" or consciousness-hence they may be blended into unity and Symbolized.
 One form made by two, that is three-fold and having four directions.

-Of name it has no name, to designate.
-I call it Kia I dare not claim it as myself.
-The Kia which can be expressed by conceivable ideas, is not the eternal Kia, which burns up all belief but is the archetype of "self," the slavery of mortality.
-Endeavouring to describe "it," I write what may be but not usuallycalled the "book of lies".
-3 The unorthodox of the originable-a volant "sight," that conveys somehow by the incidental, that truth is somewhere.
-The Kia which can be vaguely expressed in words is the "Neither-Neither," the unmodified "I" in the sensation of omnipresence, the illumination symbolically transcribed in the sacred alphabet, and of which I am about to write.
-Its emanation is its own intensity, but not necessariness, it has and ever will exist, the virgin quantum-by its exuberance we have gained existence.
-Who dare say where, why and how it is related?
-By the labour of time the doubter inhabits his limit.
-Not related to, but permitting all things, it eludes conception, yet is the quintessence of conception as permeating pleasure in meaning.
-Anterior to Heaven and Earth, in its aspect that transcends these, but not intelligence, it may be regarded as the primordial sexual principle, the idea of pleasure in self-love.
-Only he who has attained the death posture can apprehend this new sexuality, and its almighty love satisfied.
-He that is ever servile to belief, clogged by desire, is identified with such and can see but its infinite ramifications in dissatisfaction.4 The progenitor of itself and all things, but resembling nothing, this sexuality in its early simplicity, embodies the everlasting.
-Time has not changed it, hence I call it new.
-This ancestral sex principle, and the idea of self, are one and the same, this sameness its exaction and infinite possibilities, the early duality, the mystery of mysteries, the Sphinx at the gates of all spirituality.
-All conceivable ideas begin and end as light in its emotion, the ecstasy which the creation of the idea of self induces.
-The idea is unity by the formula of self, its necessary reality as continuity, the question of all things, all this universe visible and invisible has come out of it.
-As unity conceived duality, it begot trinity, begot tetragrammaton.
-Duality being unity, is time, the complex of conception, the eternal refluctuation to the primeval reality in freedom-being trinity of dualities, is the six senses, the five facets of sex-projecting as environment for self-assimilation in denial, as a complete sexuality.
-Being tetragrammaton of dualities is twelvefold by arrangement, the human complex, and may be called the twelve commandments of the believer.
-It imagines the eternal decimal, its multiplicity embracing eternity, from which spring the manifold forms, which constitute existence.
-Vitalized by the breath of self-love, life is conscious of one.
-Self being its opposing force, is alternately conflict, harmony, life and death.
-These four principles are one and the same-the conception considered as the complete "self" or consciousness-hence they may be blended into unity and Symbolized.
-One form made by two, that is three-fold and having four directions.

 - 3: About this "Self"; all conception is the dual principle, the law which is its conception.
 - 4: The unmodified sex principle refracted through the dual principle emanates the